2008 Super Tuesday tornado outbreak: Atkins–Clinton–Mountain View–Highland, Arkansas

 The tornado intensified to EF4 strength as it entered Van Buren County and tore through the south edge of Clinton, killing three people in the vicinity.
 One of these deaths occurred at a boat manufacturing plant in town which was destroyed.
 The plant was completely leveled to the ground, with its metal beam frame severely mangled.
 Homes in this area were leveled and swept from their foundations, vehicles were wrapped around trees and rendered nearly unrecognizable, a dentists office was obliterated, and trees were debarked.
 A church and several businesses were damaged as well.
 Here, 62 homes and mobile homes were destroyed, 30 were severely damaged, and 31 sustained minor damage.
 The tornado maintained EF4 intensity as it continued into Stone County, slamming into the town of Mountain View.
 The local hospital sustained heavy roof and wall damage, and several doctors offices were destroyed, along with a paint shop, a body shop, and a car parts store.
 A car dealership was completely flattened, with vehicles being tossed from the sales lot and across the highway.
 One vehicle was lofted a considerable distance through the air and over a building before being dropped into a ravine.
 Surveyors observed a utility pole in this area that was pulled up and jammed back into the ground with wires still attached.
 The town's fire station was heavily damaged, and one fatality occurred when a house was swept from its foundation.
 In the Mountain View area, 38 homes and mobile homes were destroyed, 15 sustained major damage, and 15 sustained minor damage.
 The tornado weakened slightly to high-end EF3 strength as it crossed into Izard County and impacted the rural community of Zion, killing two people, destroying 43 homes and mobile homes, severely damaging 14, and lightly damaging 36 more.
 Hundreds of cattle were killed in this area, and a Jeep was stripped down to its frame and tires and found wrapped around the stump of a large tree that was snapped.
 An unanchored home in the area was swept clean from its foundation as well, leaving only the slab behind.
 Maintaining EF3 intensity, the tornado then struck the town of Highland in Sharp County, resulting in severe damage.
-At least 40 businesses along U.S. Route 412 in Highland were damaged or destroyed, including a strip mall, a restaurant, a church, and a car dealership.
+At least 40 businesses along US 412 in Highland were damaged or destroyed, including a strip mall, a restaurant, a church, and a car dealership.
 The local fire station was destroyed along with much of the equipment inside, and multiple vehicles were overturned along the highway.
 In the Highland area 40 homes and mobile homes were destroyed, eight sustained major damage, and 19 sustained minor damage.
 Highland High School and two apartment buildings sustained minor damage as well.
 To the northeast of Highland, the tornado rapidly weakened and dissipated.